Lombiq/Orchard-Chart.js/Readme.md

 ```

 The properties are:
-- Type: String indicating the [chart type](https://www.chartjs.org/docs/latest/charts/).
+- ChartType ("type"): String indicating the [chart type](https://www.chartjs.org/docs/latest/charts/).
-- Labels: An array of strings for the series lables.
+- Labels ("labels"): An array of strings for the series lables.
-- DataSets: An array of `ChartJsDataSet` objects, each representing a series.
+- DataSets ("data-sets"): An array of `ChartJsDataSet` objects, each representing a series.
-- Options: An object that gets serialized (and property names converted to camelCase) to become the `options` property of the Chart.js configuration object.
+- Options ("options"): An object that gets serialized (and property names converted to camelCase) to become the `options` property of the Chart.js configuration object.
+- BackgroundColor ("background"): A CSS style color string.
+Default value is "white".

 Labels and DataSets are required, the rest are options..